infolektuell/a11y-tutorials/README.md

 ## What is a dropdown?

 When people talk about _dropdowns_, they often think of the [disclosure pattern] which is showing/hiding content and relatively easy to implement.
-Please check if your use-case is covered by disclosure.
+Please check if a disclosure might already suit your needs.
 A native disclosure element is `details` and `summary`, but unfortunately, browser support for styling still has some limitations.
 The same applies for the native `select`, that's why people want custom controls.